dinesx18/OverTheWire-Bandit/Level-00-01/README.md

 /home/bandit0
 ```

-This tells me that I am currently inside the `bandit0` user's home directory.
+This shows that I am currently inside the `bandit0` user's home directory.

 ---

-## 📋 Step 4 — List the Files
+## 📋 Step 2 — List the Files

 Next, I used: